BRaVa-genetics/snakemake_pipeline_for_phasing/README.md

 4. prepare and phase trios (just common variants; phase using the script for step-2)
 5. assess phasing and get files with the PP distribution (needed for plotting).

+> [!WARNING]
+> The array genotypes need to be aligned to a reference genome (allele swapping).
+This step is NOT included in this pipeline but can be performed upstream of step-1, e.g. by following what's described in https://www.strand.org.uk/ or in one of [SHAPEIT5 tutorials](https://odelaneau.github.io/shapeit5/docs/tutorials/ukb_snp_array/#swap-alleles).

 ### Required input ###
 * {TAG}.100trios.pedigree: a list of {child,father,mother} triplets for trio phasing.
 See [here](https://odelaneau.github.io/shapeit5/docs/documentation/phase_common/#usage2-phasing-related-samples).
 * Several lists of sample IDs, such as mapping between array and WES (optional).